 All virtual servers on BIT's infrastructures are supplied as high availability servers.
 In case a physical server supporting multiple virtual servers fails, the affected virtual servers are transferred to another physical server.
 BIT always strives for high availability after all.

 That high availability manifests itself in the arrangement of storage for virtual servers as well: no local drives on the physical server, but central storage.
-When we talk about central storage, we mean a proper, two-NetApp-filers-in-a-MetroCluster central storage.
-All virtual servers are - naturally - situated in two storage systems in two different data centers.
+And not in a single central storage, but with three Ceph replicas in our storage cluster.
+All virtual servers are - of course - always on three storage systems in three different data centers.

 Would you like to know more?